djbrout/dustdriver/README.md

 `slurm.job` - job submission script

-Currently I have an environment called "dillon" which has `corner.py` installed... can change to whatever...
+Currently I have an environment called "dillon" which has `corner.py` installed... to create an analogous env, run the following
+`conda env create --file dillon.yml`